BARBADOS CROP OVER FESTIVAL

 You name it, you can buy it at the Bridgetown Market: handwoven baskets, colorful Rastafarian jewelry, wood carvings, dried balloon-shaped hedgehog fish and even ladies' panties.
 The most popular vendor is the man with the machete who hacks open large green coconuts so purchasers can quench their thirst.

-It's here that one is able to get a sneak preview of what's in store for the Grand Kadooment on Monday.
-The highlight of the evening is the costume competition between the kings and queens of each band.
+The highlight of the Grand Kadooment is the costume competition between the kings and queens of each band.
 In selecting a winner, judges look for originality, craftsmanship, visual impact and presentation.
 Prizes are awarded with as much fanfare as the crowning of Miss America.

-In spite of its splendor, Cohobblopot is only a preliminary to the Grand Kadooment.
-Because it's held on a Monday, the day is a national holiday in Barbados.
-Thousands of people line the route joining the National Stadium to Spring Garden Highway.
+Because Grand Kadooment (date - August 5, 2024) is held on a Monday, the day is a national holiday in Barbados.
+Thousands of people line the route.
 Thousands more fill the stadium to watch revelers dance before the judges.

 There are many other prizes, but winning is secondary to having fun.
 Highway "jamming" is the name of the game.
 Everyone is in a party mood, helped, no doubt, by "refreshments."
 But no one is inebriated.